 • BSEC covers a geography encompassing the territories of the Black Sea littoral States, the Balkans and the Caucasus with an area of nearly 20 million square kilometers.
 The BSEC region is located on two continents;

-• It represents a region of more than 340 million people.
-The overall trade turnover of the BSEC region is in the range of 1,5 trillion USD.
-The nominal combined GDP of the BSEC region is around 2,95 trillion USD.
+• It represents a region of more than 350 million people.
+The overall trade turnover of the BSEC region is in the range of 1.5 trillion USD and the nominal combined GDP around 2.95 trillion USD.

 • After the Persian Gulf region, it is the second-largest source of oil and natural gas along with its rich proven reserves of minerals, metals and other natural resources;